 Also, once you return to eating as you were before your effort to lose 20 pounds in a month, you'll likely gain the weight back quickly.
 Instead, do what you can to set up long-term healthy habits that will help you lose weight and keep it off for life.

-Devise a Sustainable Calorie Deficit
+Create a Healthy Calorie Deficit

-When you first start a diet plan and make drastic changes in the way you eat and move, you may lose more weight initially in the form of water.
+When you first start a diet plan and make drastic changes in the way you eat and exercise, you may lose more weight initially in the form of water.
 This rapid weight loss should level off after a couple of weeks, however.